ColumMaher/odin-recipes/README.md

-This is completing the first project assignment in "The Odin Project" online web developer curriculum.
+This is me completing the first project assignment in "The Odin Project" online web developer curriculum.